- Pancreatic cancer treatment

 - Surgery for pancreatic cancer

-- Ablative techniques for pancreatic cancer
+- Ablation or embolization treatments for pancreatic cancer

 - Radiation therapy for pancreatic cancer

-- Chemotherapy for pancreatic cancer
+- Chemotherapy and other drugs for pancreatic cancer

 - Pain control in pancreatic cancer

-- Treating pancreatic cancer by stage
+- Treating pancreatic cancer, based on extent of the cancer

 Pain control in pancreatic cancer

-For most patients, treatment with morphine or other similar drugs (opiates) will reduce the pain considerably.
-Many people are reluctant to take these drugs because they fear becoming addicted, but studies have shown that the risk of this is low if the patient takes the drug for pain as directed by the doctor.
+For most patients, morphine or similar drugs (opioids) can help control the pain.
+Many people are worried about these drugs because they fear becoming addicted, but studies have shown that the risk of this is low if the patient takes the drug for pain as directed by the doctor.

-Last Medical Review: 01/28/2013
+Last Medical Review: 03/14/2016

-Last Revised: 01/28/2013
+Last Revised: 04/05/2016